 Additional resources for permits, visas, and working can be found on the UFV International Students Permits and Visas page.

 Work on campus

-The UFV Career Centre lists hundreds of on-campus job opportunities.
+The UFV Centre for Experiential & Career Education (CECE) lists hundreds of on-campus job opportunities.
 Most are flexible enough to accommodate your class schedule.
 Plus, they give you a chance to work with UFV faculty and staff while you gain work experience and build up references.

 Join the Co-op program